Kinshu-Learner/iNotebook/README.md

 A user will first have to login/signup in order to use iNotebook.

-<h2>Login</h2>
+## Login
-If a user has an existing account on iNotebook, they can simpy login using their login details.
+If a user has an existing account on iNotebook, they can simpy `Login` using their login details.

 ![Login](/Screenshots/iNotebook_Login2.png)

-<h2>Signup</h2>
+## Sign Up
-If a user DOES NOT have an existing account on iNotebook, they can create one, simply by clicking on the `Sign Up` button.
+If a user DOES NOT have an existing account on iNotebook, they can create one, simply by clicking on the `Sign Up` button, and filling in the required details.

 ![Signup](/Screenshots/iNotebook_Signup1.png)

-A user has to either Login or Signup before they can use iNotebook.
+A user has to either `Login` or `Sign Up` before they can use iNotebook.